Books, or My Fetish

 Would I have chosen to undertake two advanced degrees had I known that the gains would be of the intangible, personal sort?
 No. I would not.
 But I’m grateful that I did.
 My degrees haven’t yielded conventional goods, but they have brought me to a better, more thoughtful self.
 It’s a luxury I didn’t intend, but one I’m lucky to have had.

-In honor of the holidays, I’d like to take a look at what I’m going to call The Big Three – the three topics of conversation that everyone everywhere knows to avoid at social gatherings, holidays and especially family dinners:
+In honor of the holidays, I’d like to take a look at the three topics of conversation that everyone knows to avoid at social gatherings.

 Sex.
 Religion.
 Politics.

-The Big Three can be, to put it mildly, divisive, and it’s for this reason that they are often studiously avoided in favor of weather-based small talk.
-They are naturally controversial – unless all of the conversationalists agree.
-If the majority of people in the room hold them same beliefs, then these issues are a wonderful way to bond and confirm one’s acceptance in the ideological fold.
+To put it mildly, this triumvirate can be divisive, which is why they’re famously avoided in favor of awkward small talk and coversations that no one wants to have.
+Sex, religion and politics are naturally controversial – unless all of the conversationalists agree.
+If the majority of people in the room hold them same beliefs, then these issues become a way to bond and confirm one’s acceptance in the ideological fold.
 The ideology itself is secondary to re-affirming a sense of belonging; or, to put it another way, it is the conduit through which this re-affirmation is performed.
-This is a pretty universal phenomena – doesn’t matter if the ideology is conservatism, atheism, bisexuality or Catholic Pro-Choice Buddhist Libertarianism.
-But I digress…
+This is a pretty universal phenomena – doesn’t matter if the ideology is Christian nationalism, atheism, queerness or Catholic Pro-Choice Buddhist Libertarianism….
+The downside to this bonding experience is the formation media silos that get consistently and thoughtlessly.
+People with differing beliefs are “othered” more and more.

-A note before I go on: I don’t oppose ideology.
+This is not to say that ideologies are bad.
 I’m full of ideologies, as are most human beings.
-To believe in something is, in fact, to be human, so I in no way fault humans for having beliefs.
-The trouble isn’t in the ideology, but in the inability to see past it, to the views of others.
+To believe in things is incredibly human, so I will not fault humans for having beliefs.
+The trouble isn’t in ideologies, but in the bubbles around them, ie: our inability to see past our own to consider the views of others.

-Okay.
-As I was saying, I suspect that this impulse to engage The Big Three, particularly in contexts having to do with extended families, roasted meats and lots of alcohol, has to do with both the assertion of our own ideology, and the deep-rooted need to have that ideology ratified by non-believers.
-Or, to put is simply, to change Aunt Janice’s goddamned mind.
+When sex, religion or politics are brought up in the context of extended families, roasted meats and lots of alcohol, the impulse might be ideological, either as an assertion of our own ideology, and the deep-rooted need to have that identity ratified by non-believers.
+Or, to put it more simply, to change Aunt Janice’s goddamned mind.
 This is clearly not going to happen because she feels the same way about you.
 But we have the impulse to try.

 This impulse is important, because it’s an impulse to engage.
-While The Big Three can, and often do, lead to uncomfortable interactions, they also prompt engagement, rather than the blind ratification of long-held beliefs.
+While ideological clashes can, and often do, lead to uncomfortable interactions, they also open the door to possible engagement if the participants are willing to approach each other flexibly.

-Sex, politics and religion.
-They provoke and challenge.
-Their divisiveness prompts the impulse to engage.
-That is where their potential lies, but their value lies in going one step farther, past simple engagement, to a place of thinking and of discourse, where we can allow our own ideologies to be challenged, even as we challenge the ideologies of others.
+Sex, politics and religion are divisive issues.
+Discussing them is not always useful or healthy, but their divisiveness also contains an impulse to engage.
+That is where their potential lies, but their value lies in going one step farther, past simple engagement, to a place of thinking and of discourse as we challenge and are challenged.
+This feels impossible right now, but I’m hopeful.